ED will summon more Bollywood celebrities in the Sukesh Chandrashekhar affair after Jacqueline Fernandez and Nora Fatehi? - ExBulletin

 ED will summon more Bollywood celebrities in the Sukesh Chandrashekhar affair after Jacqueline Fernandez and Nora Fatehi?

-Actors Jacqueline Fernandez and Nora Fatehi have already been summoned by the Directorate of Execution to investigate the ongoing fraud case of Sukesh Chandrashekhar.
+Actors Jacqueline Fernandez and Nora Fatehi have already been summoned by the Directorate of Execution to investigate the ongoing fraud case of Sukesh Chandrashekhars.
 Now, according to ETimes, more Bollywood celebrities may be receiving summons in connection with the scam affair.
-According to the report, aside from Jacqueline and Nora, the ED has found financial transaction records of more celebrities.
+According to the report, apart from Jacqueline and Nora, the ED would have found financial transaction records of more celebrities.

 The names of these personalities would have been kept secret.
 Official confirmation of this development is still awaited.
 Previously, it was reported that Jacqueline Fernandes had received gifts worth millions from the con artist Sukesh Chandrashekhar.
 It was alleged that the gifts in question included a horse valued at Rs.
 52 lakh and a Persian carriage valued at Rs 9 lakh.
 In total, the amount of all gifts was around 10 crore.

 This development came after a photo of the two went incredibly viral on social media.
-The in-talks photo saw actor Jacqueline Fernandez kiss con artist Sukesh Chandrashekhar on her cheek.
+The photo in talks saw the actor Jacqueline Fernandez kissing con artist Sukesh Chandrashekhar on his cheek.
 Amid the ongoing investigation, the photo has only given rise to speculation that the Sri Lankan actress is dating Sukesh, who is currently imprisoned in Tihar Prison.
 Before that, another cozy photo of the two was also posted on the internet, in which Chandrashekhar was seen kissing the Bollywood actress on her cheeks.

-Speaking of the case, it was also previously reported that Sukesh Chandrashekhar used to contact Jacqueline via caller impersonation from Tihar prison.
+Speaking of the case, it was also previously reported that Sukesh Chandrashekhar used to contact Jacqueline via the impersonation of the caller from Tihar prison.
 Jacqueline, who was questioned as a witness in an alleged 200 crore rupee money laundering case, was reportedly the victim of racketeering.

 READ ALSO | Jacqueline Fernandez received multi-million dollar gifts from con artist Sukesh Chandrashekhar: Reports